 It left a greasy film on my skin just like the face polish did.
 I needed to use a scrub to remove it.

 Both times it only barely removed my makeup.

 After trying both of those items I don’t think Organic Surge is a brand I would lean towards in future.

 Sephora Collection Rose Cleansing & Exfoliating Cleansing Cream

-I ordered this last Christmas and when it arrived immediately I was put off it for some reason, I don’t know why, so I put it in the back of the press and didn’t look at it again until a few weeks ago when I found it when I was decluttering and decided to try it out.
+I ordered this last Christmas and when it arrived immediately I was put off it for some reason.
+I found it recently during a declutter and tried it out.

 Immediately I disliked it.
-It left my face SO greasy I felt like I had rubbed olive oil or something all over it.
-It was horrible.
-It didn’t exfoliate or cleanse my skin in any way, shape or form.
-Frankly, it was awful.
+It left my face SO greasy and didn’t exfoliate or cleanse my skin in any way, shape or form.

 It has put me off this range so I don’t think I’d try any others from it.